-You are strongly advised to complete the course: https://weblearn.ox.ac.uk/portal/hierarchy/skills/generic/avoidplag
+You are strongly advised to complete the course: https://weblearn.ox.ac.uk/portal/hierarchy/skills/generic/avoidplag.
+(You will be required to complete this before you start your Part I Project.)

 Some Brief Guidance

 Text

 Take care when referring to the work of others.
 Not only are published words subject to plagiarism, but ideas and opinions can be plagiarised too.
 You should not allow the opinions and conclusions of others to appear to be your own or confused with your own criticism.